 “How should the units of length and of time be changing in a moving system (depending on its velocity) relative to the units in the stationary system, so that the result obtained (the numeric value) when measuring the speed of light in both frames of reference to be the same.”

-There are other solutions to this task besides the Lorentz transformations.
-One such solution is given in chapter 20 of the book.
+There are other mathematical solutions to this task besides the Lorentz transformations.
+One such solution is given in chapter 20 of the monograph.
 Although these solutions have a mathematical value, they cannot be applied in our physical reality to transform the coordinates between two inertial reference systems moving at constant speed relative to each other, because they are based on a non-existent claim in the physical reality that “the speed of light is the same in all inertial frames of reference”!

 Consequently, inconsistency with physical reality also applies to all the results of the special theory of relativity because they are the consequence of, and result from the consecutive incorrect steps outlined here.